30 Best Historical Romance Books To Sweep You Off Your Feet

 An Offer From a Gentleman by Julia Quinn

 With its delightful mix of charm, wit, and intensity, An Offer From a Gentleman proves to be a worthy addition to the pantheon of historical romance classics.
-It effortlessly captures the essence of enduring love, reminding us that happily ever afters are not just reserved for fairytales.

 What the Wind Knows by Amy Harmon